-The company is engaged in the supply of ductile iron pipes, fittings and ancillaries, as a result it is necessary to consider the recoverability of the cost of inventory and the associated provisioning required.
+The company is engaged in the supply of ductile iron pipes, fittings and ancillaries and it is therefore necessary to consider the recoverability of the cost of inventory and the associated provisioning required.
 When calculating the inventory provision, management considers the nature and condition of the inventory, as well as applying assumptions around anticipated saleability.
 See note 13 for the net carrying amount of the inventory and associated provision.